lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 2. Define a serial port in Marlin, to activate the port used by the TFT
 3. Make sure the same BAUDRATE is defined in Marlin and the firmware of your TFT (config.ini)

-In case one of the three points above is not done right, the message **No printer attached** will be shown at the top of the screen in touchscreen mode.
+In case one of the three points above is not done right, the message:

+    No printer attached

+will be shown at the top of the screen in touchscreen mode.
 This is because the TFT can not "see" the mainboard through the serial cable.

 **Do the following to be able to use the Marlin emulation mode of your screen:**

 A: In case your TFT does **not** have an EXP connector at all (TFT28 v1 for example), you can not use the Marlin emulator mode.

 B: In case your mainboard provides **EXP1 and EXP2**, you have to connect 2 ribbon cables connecting EXP1 and EXP2 of the mainboard to EXP1 and EXP2 of the TFT.
-In the Marlin firmware of your mainboard, make sure that **ONLY** the "`REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER`" is activated in Configuration.h and that all other controllers are **De**activated (especially the "`CR10_STOCKDISPLAY`").
+In the Marlin firmware of your mainboard, make sure that **ONLY** the `REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER` is activated in Configuration.h and that all other controllers are **De**activated (especially the `CR10_STOCKDISPLAY`).

 C: In case you have an **"E3" mainboard** which provides a **single EXP connector**, you have to connect 1 ribbon cable connecting EXP of the mainboard to **EXP3** of the TFT.
 In case your TFT does **not** provide an EXP3 connector but only two 10pin connectors (TFT24 v1.1 for example) you will need a "Y-split" cable with one 10pin connector on one side (for the mainboard) and two 10pin connectors on the other side (for the TFT).
-In the Marlin firmware of your mainboard, make sure that **ONLY** the "`CR10_STOCKDISPLAY`" is activated in Configuration.h and that all other controllers are **De**activated (especially the "`REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER`").
+In the Marlin firmware of your mainboard, make sure that **ONLY** the `CR10_STOCKDISPLAY` is activated in Configuration.h and that all other controllers are **De**activated (especially the `REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER`).

 ![Thomas White July 2021-1](https://user-images.githubusercontent.com/54359396/132397091-d596abcf-750f-422a-bb59-afafc246dc58.jpg)
 ![Thomas White July 2021-2](https://user-images.githubusercontent.com/54359396/132397098-136247da-c11e-4783-a163-4147a73094e1.jpg)